soualid/surefire-dashboard-maven-plugin/README.md

 ## Configuration

 `maxTestsPerLine` Maximum boxes to show per line (default : 5).
-`webservicesToCallOnError` Webservices to call when a test fail (you can use this to send notifications when a test fail), the `{{testname}}` string will be replaced by the name of the failing test.
+`webservicesToCallOnError` (since `0.2-SNAPSHOT`)  Webservices to call when a test fail (you can use this to send notifications when a test fail), the `{{testname}}` string will be replaced by the name of the failing test.
 Example :

 ```